 Students may contact the Special Cases administration team if they wish to discuss the appeals procedure further.
 Before lodging an appeal, students are encouraged to seek advice from the Students’ Union (YUSU) or the Graduate Students’ Association (GSA).

-Part A – Submission Criteria Check
+Part A – Triage

 The Case Officer can dismiss the appeal without recourse to an Appeals Chair, on the following grounds:

-In the case of 1) above, the appellant may be informed by the Case Officer that they have whatever is remaining of their 28-day appeal period to clarify their appeal or to submit a new completed application.
+In the case of 1. and 2. above, the appellant may be informed by the Case Officer that they have whatever is remaining of their 28-day appeal period to clarify their appeal or to submit a new completed application.
 However, the 28-day appeal period will not be extended on this basis.
 If the student subsequently fails to submit a new form after prompting, a Formal Stage Appeal Outcome letter will be issued after the 28-day appeal deadline has passed, advising the student of their right to appeal to the Review Stage.

 If a student submits a Formal Stage Appeal form on, or very close to, the 28-day deadline, or at a time when the University is closed or over a weekend, there may not be time for the Case Officer to decide whether or not the submission is valid and/or complete before the deadline passes.
 Therefore there may not be time for the student to make a revised submission if required.
 Students submitting appeals in these circumstances do so at their own risk, and the availability of a Case Officer will not constitute grounds for submitting a revised appeal form beyond the deadline, or grounds for appeal at the Review Stage.